ProtoDigitalUK/lucid_primitives/packages/elements/README.md

 1. Update the state attribute on the element
 2. Update any attribute bindings that references the state key
-3. Update any handlers that reference the state key (this is not yet implemented)
+3. Update any handlers that reference the state key, though this is dependent on the handler implementation.

+Array and object state types do not have their state attributes updated when they're mutated, however they do still update attribute bindings, and if you update the state attribute programmatically, that state will be sitll be kept in sync.

 These are two way binded, meaning if the attribute value is changed outside of the Elements library, Elements will keep it in sync still.